HMCS Corner Brook: Refits and Canadian alterations

-During the refit for Canadian service, the Sub-Harpoon and mine capabilities were removed and the submarines were equipped with the Lockheed Martin Librascope Submarine fire-control system (SFCS) to meet the operational requirements of the Canadian Navy.
+During the refit for Canadian service, the Sub-Harpoon and mine capabilities were removed and the submarines were equipped with the Lockheed Martin Librascope Submarine fire-control system (SFCS) to meet the operational requirements of the Royal Canadian Navy.
 Components from the fire control system of the Oberon-class submarines were installed.
 This gave the submarines the ability to fire the Gould Mk 48 Mod 4 torpedo.
 In 2014, the Government of Canada purchased 12 upgrade kits that will allow the submarines to fire the Mk 48 Mod 7AT torpedoes.

 These radar and sonar systems were later upgraded with the installation of the BAE Type 2007 array and the Type 2046 towed array.
 The Canadian Towed Array Sonar (CANTASS) has been integrated into the towed sonar suite.
 The Upholder-class submarines were equipped with the CK035 electro-optical search periscope and the CH085 optronic attack periscope, originally supplied by Pilkington Optronics.
 After the Canadian refit, the submarines were equipped with Canadian communication equipment and electronic support measures (ESM).
 This included two SSE decoy launchers and the AR 900 ESM.